-Inspired by a compassionate care approach, this solution was unveiled by nurses who work in long term care facilities and are passionate in helping seniors age in place.While working at long term care facilities, it became evident that some seniors were becoming socially isolated due language barriers
+Inspired by a compassionate care approach, this solution was unveiled by nurses who work in long term care facilities and are passionate in helping seniors age in place.While working at long term care facilities, it became evident that some seniors were becoming socially isolated.

-We see the positive difference that companions make in care facilities as well as with the slowing down dementia progression.
+We see the positive difference that companions make among seniors helping them happily age in place.
 Seniors are never alone, the companion always articulates the needs of the senior and keeps them engaged.